ambekarsameer96/Negative-Interference-UD/README.md

-# Measuring Negative Interference in Cross-Lingual Adaptation in Dependency Parsing
+# Negative Interference in Cross-Lingual Adaptation in Dependency Parsing
 This repo is the project to measure negative interference in a multilingual meta-learning setup for the task of dependency parsing.
+By - Yeskendir Koishekeno, Baradwaj Varadharajan and Sameer Ambekar

 We built upon the paper [Meta-learning for fast cross-lingual adaptation in dependency parsing](https://arxiv.org/abs/2104.04736) and [On Negative Interference in Multilingual Models:
 Findings and A Meta-Learning Treatment]() along the codebase of Udify.